Kindle Unlimited vs. Kobo Plus vs. Everand for Self-Publishing

 Where is Kobo Plus available?
 What countries?

-Kobo Plus, the subscription service from Rakuten Kobo, is available to readers in more than a dozen countries.
+Kobo Plus, the subscription reading service from Rakuten Kobo, is available to subscribers in 28 countries and territories as of January 2026:

-Kobo Plus is available in the following areas:
+Kobo Plus is available in the following areas, often through Kobo partners:

 How much does Kobo Plus cost?